Last updated on 20th November 2023

 It doesn’t hurt to use a bit of humour and humility too, as Choice Screening prove (above).
 If you can bring the human touch to your communications, your customers will remember you for all the right reasons.

-Just as customer reviews provide invaluable cues for securing the trust of prospective customers in a B2C setting, so do client references in the B2B world.
+Just as customer reviews provide invaluable cues for building trust with prospective customers in a B2C setting, so do client references in the B2B world.

 If your company has worked with some big-name clients – shout about it!
 If a household name has entrusted you with their reputation and you’ve delivered a great service in the process, that provides a huge amount of social proof and credibility for anyone seeking reassurance about your company.